Annaliese BoucherCEO & Director | Designated Safeguarding Lead

 Jodie KentOffice Administrator

-Moving from the beautiful shores of Cornwall Jodie decided to join the vibrant delights of the city for a faster pace working environment and she is certainly up for the challenge.
+Moving from the beautiful shores of Cornwall Jodie decided to join the vibrant delights of the city for a faster pace working environment.

-Jodie has over 10 years of customer service and for the last few years, has surrounded herself in an office and management environment in key supporting roles.
-Jodie also has a long background in volunteering and charitable fundraising making her the perfect for the role, sharing the Sen Talk values and goals.
+She has over 10 years of customer service and for the last few years, has surrounded herself in office and management environment in key supporting roles.
+Jodie also has a long background in volunteering and charitable fundraising making her a valued addition to the team.